 My daughter spent a lot of time researching whether the African Pygmy Hedgehog was nocturnal.
 As having a pet that doesn’t sleep the same as other pets could become challenging.

-Are African Pygmy Hedgehogs Nocturnal, do they sleep all day?
-African Pygmy Hedgehogs are nocturnal, evolving to coming out at night when it’s dark to feed, exercise and explore, with some being crepuscular, that is they are also active at dawn and at dusk.
+Why Are Hedgehogs Nocturnal and Do They Sleep All Day?
+Hedgehogs are nocturnal, evolving to coming out at night when it’s dark to feed, exercise and explore, with some being crepuscular, that is they are also active at dawn and at dusk.
 They sleep during the daytime, sometimes as much as 18 hours of sleep a day in the winter months.

 It’s important to give them the right conditions to maintain their heavy sleep life and allowing them to benefit from their nocturnal way of life.